-Kettlebells are a great tool for strength training, and one that’s much more diverse than a dumbbell or barbell.
+Kettlebells are a great tool for strength training and one that’s much more diverse than a dumbbell or barbell.
 Their unique shape makes them easier to move around than dumbbells, so you can do more with less.
 Whether you’re new to training or a certified pro, kettlebells definitely deserve a spot in your strength training routine.

 Not sure where to start?
 We’ve broken down five basic kettlebell moves that you can master, whether you’re an expert or a total beginner.
-Practice these moves, and next time you’re at the gym, you’ll have the confidence and the know-how to take that bell by the horns.
+Practice these moves, and the next time you’re at the gym, you’ll have the confidence and the know-how to take that bell by the horns.

 1. Goblet Squat

 It’s like a squat… but with weight!
 The squat is one of the best ways to work your glutes, hamstrings, and quads.
 By now, you may have already mastered this move, but adding a kettlebell increases the resistance your body must work against to stand back up.

 How-To: 1) Stand with your feet shoulder-width apart, gripping the sides of the kettlebell horns (aka the handle) with both hands at chest height.
 2) Bend your knees, push your butt back, and lower into a squat keeping your back flat.
 Bring your butt down past your knees if you can!
 3) Driving through your heels, return to a standing position, keeping the kettlebell in line with your chest throughout the move.
 Repeat.